nieltg/munemo-rs/README.md

 ### Hacking

-This library is built using Test-Driven Development pattern.
+This library is built using [Test-Driven Development pattern](https://doc.rust-lang.org/book/ch12-04-testing-the-librarys-functionality.html).
+Here are rough pattern used while developing this library:

 1. Write the test.
 2. Ensure the test fails using `cargo test`.